 - a) There are certain circumstances under which you may exclude an issue from the reported circulation.
 The circumstances and information surrounding any exclusion are subject to audit. - b) ABC granted exclusion: You may exclude an issue for which we have issued an exclusion note.
-You can apply for an ABC granted exclusion if: - i) Due to circumstances outside your control: - The distribution of an issue fails to achieve the planned level of distribution and that shortfall is greater than 10% of the planned distribution; or - The planned level of distribution is achieved but is severely delayed or withdrawn prematurely from sale, resulting in a shortfall in the Actively Purchased sale and that shortfall is greater than 10% of the average of the previous four issues' actively purchased sales figures. - (print and Digital Edition combined) - The planned level of distribution is achieved but is withdrawn prematurely resulting in a shortfall that is greater than 10% of the average of the previous 4 issues' total average circulations. - ii) You submit your application to us using an ABC Exclusion Note Request Form.
+You can apply for an ABC granted exclusion if: - i) Due to circumstances outside your control: - The distribution of an issue fails to achieve the planned level of distribution and that shortfall is greater than 10% of the planned distribution; or - The planned level of distribution is achieved but is severely delayed or withdrawn prematurely from sale, resulting in a shortfall in the Actively Purchased sale\ and that shortfall is greater than 10% of the average of the previous four issues' actively purchased sales figures\. - \ (print and Digital Edition combined) - ii) You submit your application to us using an ABC Exclusion Note Request Form.